zdravkov/kendo-docs/api/web/toolbar.md

 ##### e.preventDefault `Function`

-If invoked prevents the open action.
+Prevents the open action if called.
 The popup will remain closed.

 ##### e.sender `kendo.ui.ToolBar`